Graduate School of Engineering

 Graduate students can participate in our No. 1 ranked signature cooperative education program, which combines rigorous academics with professional practice giving students up to 8 months of employment in their chosen field.
 Additionally, an Experiential PhD program provides PhD students opportunities such as internships, fellowships, practicums, LEADERs (combines research and professional skills in industry or public sector) and special initiative programs.

 When you join Northeastern, you join a diverse, vibrant, and welcoming community of talented students from around the world.
-The College has over 50 student organizations in addition to university-wide activities and resources, a PhD Network, and opportunities to participate in research, numerous events and lectures, as well as regional and national competitions, to name a few.
+The college has over 60 student organizations in addition to university-wide activities and resources, a PhD Network, and opportunities to participate in research, numerous events and lectures, as well as regional and national competitions, to name a few.

 Get inside insights and information from current engineering graduate students.
 They can answer questions on our graduate programs and life in Boston and at our network of campuses.

-Our master’s programs have electives and concentrations, as well as a thesis option, while some PhD programs have tracks to enable students to focus on areas of most interest to them.
+Our master’s programs have electives and concentrations, as well as a thesis option, while some PhD programs have tracks.
+Students can choose research areas and experiential learning opportunities that align with their interests.
 An interdisciplinary PhD program is also available.
+Select programs are offered part-time, online or in hybrid formats.

 A Graduate Certificate is another way for students to personalize their path with a specialization in an area of their choice.
 Over 15 graduate certificates are available.
 Certificates can be taken in addition to or in combination with a master’s degree, or provide a pathway to a master’s degree in Northeastern’s College of Engineering.
 Certificates are also available for PhD students.
-Additionally, master’s programs can be combined with a Gordon Engineering Leadership certificate.
 Students should consult with their faculty advisor regarding these options.

-Program formats include traditional full-time, part-time, on-campus, online, and hybrid options to meet student needs.
-Programs are offered in Boston, Massachusetts—known for high-tech, biotech, and academia—and some are also offered in innovation regional hubs at our locations in Seattle, Washington, and in Silicon Valley in California.
+Programs are offered in Boston, Massachusetts—known for high-tech, biotech, and academia—and some are also offered in innovation hubs across Northeastern’s global network in the U.S. and in Canada.

 Join the next generation of engineering leaders.